Benns Church, Virginia

 Benns Church is a census-designated place (CDP) in Isle of Wight County, Virginia, United States.
 It is located at the junction of U.S. Route 258 and State Routes 10 and 32, southeast of Smithfield.
-The population as of the 2010 census was 872.
+As of the 2020 census, Benns Church had a population of 1,453.

 The community is named for Benn's United Methodist Church, which lies at the intersection of Benn's Church Boulevard and Brewer's Neck Boulevard (US-258 with State Routes 10 and 32).
 The church was founded at that location by George Benn in 1789.
 Benn is buried in front of the church.
 The church bears a Virginia Historical Marker.

 Benns Church is home to Benn's Grant, a 253 acre mixed-use development, which took almost a decade to be realized.

 Geography

 Benns Church is bordered to the north by the town of Smithfield and to the east by Carrollton.
-Hampton is 17 mi east of Benns Church, across the James River, while Norfolk is 24 mi to the southeast, and Suffolk is 16 mi to the south.
+The James River Bridge connects directly to Newport News, then to Hampton is 17 mi east of Benns Church, across the James River, while Norfolk is 24 mi to the southeast, and Suffolk is 16 mi to the south.

 According to the U.S. Census Bureau, the Benns Church CDP has a total area of 10.8 sqkm, of which 10.6 sqkm are land and 0.2 sqkm, or 1.92%, are water.
 The community drains westward to Cypress Creek, north to Jones Creek, and southeast to Brewers Creek, all of which become tidal inlets of the James River system.